 Brand Awareness

 It goes without saying that relevancy can be difficult to achieve since static ads are meant for a wider audience.
-Therefore, your static ad strategy should involve targeting the people who are yet to be introduced to the brand.
+Therefore, the static ad strategy should involve targeting the people who are yet to be introduced to the brand.

 Offer Something to the Users